-Around his co-workers, The Miser is now known as “the guy who brings his lunch every day.”
+Around co-workers, I’m known as “the guy who brings his lunch every day.”
 A few of them think it’s kind of strange.

-But in his first job after college, The Miser fell victim to a busy schedule and co-workers who wanted to eat lunch at restaurants — a habit that turned out to be neither smart nor miserly.
-This was especially bad because The Miser made less money then.
+But in my first post-graduation job, I fell victim to a busy schedule and co-workers who wanted to eat lunch at restaurants.
+This was especially bad because I wasn’t making much money.

 In those days, I bought a lunch at least twice a week.
 That usually involved a sandwich and chips, coming out to about $7.50.
 It was easy, and the food tasted good.

-We’ll call this Expensive Lunch Syndrome, an affliction facing many working Americans.
+We’ll call this Expensive Lunch Syndrome.
 Luckily, there’s a cure.

 After a couple years of eating out for lunch, I began to see how much I could save if I could only be more disciplined about making my lunch instead.
 You’ll see what kind of savings are possible from the DIY method in a little bit.

 Today, I’m turning my personal finance blog into a food blog because, in order to cure Expensive Lunch Syndrome, there’s one key.
 You’ve got to vary your sandwiches week to week.

 That way, you don’t get tired of eating the same thing Every.
 Single.
 Day.
 Of.
 Your.
 Life.